Rafael-Ramosc/chat-ws-server/README.md

 - Broadcasts messages to all connected clients in the chat room.
 - Supports logging of client messages.
 - Includes message control functionality for processing client messages.
+- Allows the user to choose between running a TCP server or a Web server.

+## Getting Started

+1. Clone this repository to your local machine.
+2. Make sure you have Rust installed.
+3. Run the server using the command `cargo run`.
+4. Choose between running a TCP server or a Web server by following the instructions in the terminal.
+5. Clients can connect to the server using a TCP client or a WebSocket client, depending on the chosen server type.

+## Configuration

+The server can be configured through the **server_config.yml** file.
+You can adjust the settings according to your needs.

 ## Contributing